Whitepaper

 In this stage, specific Building Data will be entered or picked from a list of options provided in the template (Figure 4) and fed into the tool.
 This information will be accessible for computations in Energy Conservation Measures (ECM) and financial templates and made accessible for output templates as necessary.

-This template was designed with the information required to utilize the Environmental Protection Agency's (EPA) Portfolio Manager tool.
+This template was designed with the information required to utilise the Environmental Protection Agency's (EPA) Portfolio Manager tool.

 EEO project by Performix